brian-mwangi-kamau/BursaryApplications/README.md

         server.login(smtp_username, smtp_password)
         server.sendmail(from_email, to_email, msg.as_string())
 ```
-The code in the view above isn't complex as much.
-I won't go deep into it.
+The code in the view above isn't complex as much so I won't go deep into it.

 Earlier, I mentioned a file that would/should be downloaded from the Google Console.
 This is a JSON file containing API keys that should be generated when developing this system.